results on our special

 According to some forecasts and predictions, this Winter could be really heavy on the snow.

 Yes, snow in London, that’s what we just said!
-And before all of you start dreaming of a fairy tale Christmas, ask yourself one question – do you winterise your home?
+And before all of you dream of a fairy tale Christmas, ask yourself one question: do you winterise your home?

 By doing so, not only you will save energy, but you will protect your home from any harm that Winter brings.